Perumalla05/portfolio/README.md

 I am eager to learn and explore new technologies and strive to apply my knowledge to real-world problems, especially in the fields of Data Science and AI.

-## Technology Stack

-Here are the technologies I have worked with:

-- **Languages**: Python, Java, C++
-- **Web Technologies**: HTML5, CSS3, JavaScript, Tailwind CSS
-- **Frameworks & Libraries**: React, Node.js, TensorFlow
-- **Tools & Databases**: Git, GitHub, MySQL, MongoDB
-- **Other**: Microsoft Excel, Power BI

-## Projects

-I have worked on several projects that demonstrate my ability to solve complex problems using technology.
-Some notable projects include:

-1. **Project 1**: Description of the project, the technologies used, and any significant outcomes or achievements.
-2. **Project 2**: Description of the project, the technologies used, and any significant outcomes or achievements.

-For detailed information about these projects, feel free to explore the repository.

 ## Resume